-You want your test strips or kit to see pH, alkalinity, calcium hardness, and levels for chlorine.
+You want your test strips or kit to see pH, alkalinity, calcium hardness, and levels of chlorine.
 You’ll use chlorine for shock treatment because some chemicals increase or decrease the chemical composition of calcium, alkalinity, and pH.
 You also want algaecide and stain treatments.

 Is It Safe to Use Bleach Instead of Chlorine?

 Household bleach is a good way to quickly sanitize your pool if you’re in a time jam, but it is highly recommended you go with a pool-grade, quality chlorine.
-You want a higher, focused concentration of chemicals that maximize sanitization and keeps your pool safe and sound for family and guests.
+You want a higher, focused concentration of chemicals that maximize sanitization and keep your pool safe and sound for family and guests.

 Is Shock the Same as Liquid Chlorine?